zhangqianhui/GazeAnimationV2/README.md

 # Introduction

-Gaze correction has a wide range of applications in the real life.
-For example, this techniques can be applied for eye attention rectification for formal personal or group photograph.
-We do not found effective methods for this problem.
-In this paper, we proposed a new eye rotation algorithm for fast eye attention rectification using a end-to-end networks.
-Our method is based on the idea of eye in-painting and leverage encode-decode networks to learn the mapping from the input facial image with the eye mask to the facial image with correct eye attention.
+Gaze correction aims to redirect person's gaze into the camera by manipulating the eye region and it can be considered as a specific image resynthesis problems.
+Gaze correction has a wide range of applications in real life, for example the eye contract of remote users in video conference systems.
+We proposed a new simple but effective model which does not require the training dataset labelling with the head pose and eye angle information.
+Our proposed model is based on the generative adversarial networks and leverage encode-decode networks to learn the mapping from the input facial image without the eye region to the facial image with corrected eye region.
-We use adversarial loss to improve the visual quality of generated samples.
 Moreover, we propose a self-guided method to preserve the identity information of the in-painted images.
 A new dataset has been collected for training and will be introduced in details.

 ## Network Architecture